jericholab/rdl/Design Overview/ Design Overview - Atmospheric Humidity Sensor.md

   - Temperature: 0 to +70°C @ ±0.2°C
   - Humidity: 10 to 90%RH @ ±2.0%
 - The humidity accuracy is reduced to ± 3.0% in the range extreme (below 10%RH, above 90%RH).
 However, this level of accuracy remains sufficient to the requirements of the World Meteorological Organization.
-- Conformal coating can be applied to the PCB but not directly on the SHT40 chip to prevent obstruction and damage.
+- Conformal coating can be applied to the PCB but not directly on the SHT40 chip, as it can cause sensor obstruction and damage.
 - Also, the SHT40 chip does NOT tolerate the isopropyl alcohol rinse.
 Therefore, the board is assembled via No-Clean flux only.

 CORE SENSOR - OPERATION MODES

 - The SHT40 has three measurement durations: low (1.3 ms), medium (3.7 ms), high (6.9 ms).
 The repeatability of the measurement increases with duration.
-With the RDL code, the default is high duration mode (SHT4X_HIGH_PRECISION).
+With the RDL code, the default is high duration mode (i.e. SHT4X_HIGH_PRECISION).
 - The SHT40 also has an internal heater for multiple reasons: removing condensations, sprayed water, and avoid drifting in long term measurements.
 Application notes on the topic by Sensirion are available.
 - The maximum current pulled by the chip heater is 75mA (high level heating).
 - At startup, the SHT40 chip is activated in heating by the RDL code.
 This helps eliminate any potential condensation that might have occurred on the sensor surface.
 This can be deactivated in the source code.
 In the seconds that follow the heating, the data output is invalid.
 There are three levels of heating (low, medium, high).
 The length can also be modified (1 sec or 100 ms).
 The heating level and duration can be modified in the source code.